SylvanFranklin/launchctl/README.md

 # Launchctl
 Tiny Rust wrapper library for MacOS service launcher `launchctl`.
 This library offers a more intuitive interface for managing services on MacOS.
-Other Rust crates exist for interfacing with cross platform launch services, I just wanted one that zeroed in on MacOS.
+Other Rust crates exist for interfacing with cross platform launch services.
+This library is specifically for MacOS.
 For more info about `launchctl` and `launchd` see the [official apple docs](https://ss64.com/mac/launchctl.html).

+> [!TIP]
+> `launchctl` is the best way to make lightweight daemons, use this crate to throw up background jobs with ease!

 ### Limitations
 Currently this crate does not support creating or modifying plist files.
-There are other crates that can give you this behavior, or you can hard code them as strings.
+There are other crates that can give you this behavior, or you can hard code them as strings which is what I prefer.

 ### Usage
-(see docs.rs for more info)
+The Service struct is the main entrypoint of this library.
 ```rust
 fn main() {
     // basic construction of a service